-- 1. The University will provide undergraduate on campus education benefits for all full and part-time bargaining unit employees (including those laid-off employees who have unexpired recall rights) and dependents of full and part-time employees (as defined in this Article) for instructional, general and out-of-state fees. - 2.
+- The University will provide undergraduate on campus education benefits for all full and part-time bargaining unit employees (including those laid-off employees who have unexpired recall rights) and dependents of full and part-time employees (as defined in this Article) for instructional, general and out-of-state fees. - 2.
 All necessary and required forms must be completed, including completion of the fee waiver form, at least two (2) weeks prior to the beginning of the class. - 3.
-The maximum lifetime allowance per person for benefits under this Article shall be 160 semester hours, 240 credit hours, or the equivalent combination of quarter and semester hours (2 semester hours = 3 quarter hours). - 4.
+The maximum lifetime allowance per person for benefits under this Article shall be 160 semester hours, 240 quarter hours, or the equivalent combination of quarter and semester hours (2 semester hours = 3 quarter hours). - 4.
 Enrollment must follow regular registration procedures. - 5.
 Those programs or courses which have special admission requirements for class size limitations will be available to employees in the same manner as available to the general student population, and employees shall be required to compete for admission into these programs or courses with other student applicants. - 6.
 If an employee/dependent is eligible for Pell or OCOG grants, such funds will apply against applicable educational expenses as stipulated by the grant. - 7.
 No employee or his/her dependent will be entitled to on campus education benefits money, nor will the University be required to pay, for any classes that have been already taken by the employee or the dependent and failed or otherwise not successfully completed by such employee or dependent (excluding withdrawals from courses prior to the Census date as defined in the Glossary of Terms of this Agreement).
-Withdrawals after the Census date, due to extenuating circumstances, may be considered for potential on campus education benefits upon approval by the Human Resources Director (or designee).
+Withdrawals after the Census date, due to extenuating circumstances may be considered for potential on campus education benefits upon approval by the Human Resources Director (or designee).

-B. BARGAINING UNIT EMPLOYEES.
+B. BARGAINING UNIT EMPLOYEES

-- 1. Enrollment in undergraduate courses isare permitted at Shawnee State University up to a maximum of two courses not to exceed eight (8) credit hours per semester for full-time employees and six (6) credit hours for part-time employees.
-If an employee is registered in a course of study prior to his/her retirement, the retiree may request an on campus education benefit for four (4) credit hours per semester for one academic year.
+- Enrollment in undergraduate courses is permitted at Shawnee State University up to a maximum of two courses not to exceed eight (8) credit hours per semester for full-time employees and six (6) credit hours for part-time employees.
+If an employee is registered in a course of study prior to his/her retirement, the retiree may request an on-campus education benefit for four (4) credit hours per semester for one academic year.
 Reimbursement will be made at the end of the semester with evidence of successful completion of the course with a grade of C or better. - 2.
 In order to avoid interruptions on the job, employees shall register for classes which meet outside of their regular work schedules.
-An exception may be made for one class per semester if: a) the employee has prior supervisor approval; b) the course is ONLY AVAILABLE during normal work hours; c) the course is REQUIRED for completion of a degreed program; and, d) a flexible schedule can be arranged which contains forty (40) hours/week, not to exceed eight (8) hours in any given day. - 3.
-If an employee/dependent/retiree is eligible for Pell or OCOG grants, such funds will apply against applicable educational expenses as stipulated by the grant.
+An exception may be made for one class per semester if: a) the employee has prior supervisor approval; b) the course is ONLY AVAILABLE during normal work hours; c) the course is REQUIRED for completion of a degreed program; and, d) a flexible schedule can be arranged which contains forty (40) hours/week, not to exceed eight (8) hours in any given day.

-C. FULL-TIME AND REGULAR PART-TIME EMPLOYEES' DEPENDENTS.
+C. FULL-TIME AND REGULAR PART-TIME EMPLOYEES' DEPENDENTS